Nicholaswogan/PhotochemPy/docs/source/install.md

 ## Python
 After satisfying the above requirements, the following command will install the PhotochemPy package to your Python installation with **default** options.

-`Python -m pip install git+git://github.com/Nicholaswogan/PhotochemPy.git`
+`python -m pip install git+git://github.com/Nicholaswogan/PhotochemPy.git`

 **Other install options:**